 Research has determined that it does, but it’s not because you experience deeper sleep in that one hour.
 It’s actually because people tend to overestimate how much quality sleep they get.

 One study found that people who got an average of 6 hours of sleep overestimated the amount of sleep they got by 48 minutes.
 By contrast, those who slept for more than 6 hours overestimated their sleep by half an hour.
 Based on this study’s findings, it might be apt to say that even if you think you get 6 hours of sleep per night, chances are you’re only getting 5, which is far less than the recommended average.

 But does it matter as long as you wake up feeling rested?
 Let’s break down why you should aim for more sleep, regardless of how you feel in the morning.

 There may be times when you get less than 6 hours of sleep and wake up feeling refreshed.
 Other times, you might sleep for as long as 10 hours and still wake up tired and groggy.

-As such, it might be a no-brainer to say that quality always trumps quantity.
-But the reality is your sleep health can’t be measured by one bad or good night.
+As such, it might be a no-brainer to say that the quality of your sleep always trumps quantity.
+But the reality is your sleep health can’t be measured by one bad or good nights sleep.
 Though you could place more importance on one than the other, sleep quantity and sleep quality aren’t separate entities.
 They’re inextricably linked, and you need both to optimize your sleep health.

 If you only get 6 hours of sleep and still feel fine every morning, you may feel like you have a hidden superpower.
 But research has shown that even though some people may report feeling well-rested after sleeping for 6 hours, they’re more sleep-deprived than they realize.